kiba/Writings/fac/chp27_dwarven_affair.md

 "I am more interested in getting out of this place alive."

-A dwarf suddenly streaked naked down the street, foaming at the mouth, followed by several grim looking dwarves dressed in armor.
+A dwarf suddenly streaked naked down the street, foaming at the mouth, followed by several grim and sad looking dwarves dressed in armor chasing after the naked dwarf.

 "What the fuck!?"
 Black exclaimed.